Advaitgaur004/DevQuest_prometeo/README.md

 DevQuest - Prometeo '24 includes a notification system designed to keep users informed about price changes.
 Users can set desired price thresholds, and the application will send notifications when prices drop below the specified value or reach the user's desired amount.
 This proactive approach empowers users to take advantage of price reductions and make timely purchases.

-### 4. Bonus Features

-Participants are encouraged to add innovative features that enhance the overall user experience.
-These can include personalized product recommendations, social sharing capabilities, or any creative functionality that adds value to the application.

 ## Architecture and Implementation Details

 The project architecture consists of a backend built using Django, a high-level Python web framework.
 The backend interacts with E-Commerce APIs (Amazon, Flipkart, Walmart) to fetch real-time product information.
-Key backend files include `settings.py`, `models.py`, `serializer.py`, `urls.py`, and `views.py`.

 ## Demo